-During the Woodstock summer of 1969, my sister and I flew from California to reside on Bleeker Street in Greenwich Village with my mother’s dear friend, Roy Andries deGroot and his charming wife, Kathryn Hynes.
-(Baron deGroot was the author of a number of now-classic gastronomic books, including “The Auberge of the Flowering Hearth” and “Feast For All Seasons“.)
-My sister and I typed manuscripts for Roy’s cookbooks and magazine articles on fine food and wine, walked Roy’s seeing-eye dog, Ñusta, and escorted Roy around Manhattan.
+New York, New York!: During the Woodstock summer of 1969, my sister and I flew from California to reside in Greenwich Village with my mother’s dear friend, Roy Andries deGroot, and his charming wife, Kathryn Hynes.
+Baron deGroot was the author of a number of now-classic gastronomic books, including “The Auberge of the Flowering Hearth” and “Feast For All Seasons“.
+My sister and I lived in Roy’s Bleeker Street apartment and typed manuscripts for Roy’s cookbooks and magazine articles on fine food and dining.
+We also got to walk his amazing seeing-eye dog, Ñusta, and escort Roy around Manhattan.

 So — Here’s to gifts of love from the kitchen!

-- Marco Polo Cake (bakethiscake.com)
+- Betty’s Banana Layer Cake (bakethiscake.com)